 How do we collect personal data?

 Generally, Manchester Cathedral receives personal data from the individual directly.
 We recognise the need to collect data in an appropriate way for the situation so utilise different methods, namely online; email; paper documents; telephone and on some occasions whilst you are visiting the Cathedral or attending a service.
-When collecting personal data online we use third-party providers embedded securely on our website (Jotform Opens in new window and Campaign Monitor Opens in new window ) and data protection agreements are in place; these providers have adopted GDPR best practices and policies can be reviewed on their respective websites.
+When collecting personal data online we use third-party providers embedded securely on our website (Jotform Opens in new window and Campaign Monitor Opens in new window and Eventbrite Opens in new window ) and data protection agreements are in place; these providers have adopted data protection best practices, and their policies can be reviewed on their respective websites.
 Visitors to Manchester Cathedral should be aware that CCTV cameras are located around the building for the purposes of prevention and detection of crime.
 Photographs and recordings are occasionally taken at Cathedral services and events – on these occasions attendees are informed by way of clear signage and by messaging inside the order of service.